hyperoslo/Tabby/README.md

 ## Author

-Made by Hyper Interaktiv AS.
+Made by Hyper Oslo.
 Contact us at ios@hyper.no.

 ## Contributing